ga-wdi-lessons/building-a-mean-app/angular-walkthrough-annotated.md

 Let's continue building out CRUD functionality, by adding the ability to create a new Candidate...

-**Steps**:
+#### Steps

-- Update a the `index` view to include a form to create a new candidate
+    1. Update a the `index` view to include a form for creating a new candidate.
-- Update the index controller to add a definition for our `create` method
+    2. Update the index controller to add a definition for our `create` method.
-  - It should persist the new candidate to the database
+       1. It should persist the new candidate to the database.
-  - Take the user to the new candidate's show page after it is saved
+       2. Take the user to the new candidate's show page after it is saved.
-- Update the create route in `index.js` to pass in `req.body` not `req.body.candidate`
+    3. Update the create route in `index.js` to pass in `req.body` not `req.body.candidate`.
-- Change our app's body-parser configuration to use JSON
+    4. Change our app's body-parser configuration to use JSON.

+#### Remaining Tasks

-In `public/js/ng-views/index.html`: We need to add some UI.
+In `public/js/ng-views/index.html` we need to add some UI.

-In `public/js/app.js`: We need to update the index controller to add a definition for our `create` method
+In `public/js/app.js` we need to update the index controller to add a definition for our `create` method.

-Finally, we need to update the route in `index.js`:
+Next, we'll need to update the route in `index.js`.

 ---